 The 3D CAD model (like a STEP file) is used to program the CMM efficiently.
 It reduces programming time and minimizes the risk of manual data entry errors into the inspection software.

-What is the 10:1 rule in metrology?
+What is the 10:1 rule in metrology, and is it still used?

 Do all actuator components require CMM inspection?